iande/stomper/README.md

 gem is ready for any use.
 It can be used right now, but the API will be rather unpleasant to deal with for common use cases.

+This gem is in no way related to the [Python stomper]{http://code.google.com/p/stomper/}
+library.

 ##Still in the Works

 There are a few features that have not yet been implemented, hence why we're